Main Walk: 19 km (11.8 miles). Four hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 With the canal on your right continue along the towpath.
 In 1¼ km you pass the section damaged by the landslide and can see the tower of Dogmersfield church over to your left, beyond the parkland belonging to the large house17 on the hillside.

 In a further 500m go up an incline onto Blacksmith's Bridge and turn right to cross over the canal, passing a line of squat concrete pillars16 in the trees on your right.
 Go over a stile to the left of a white-painted gate and turn right to go down towards Tundry Pond15.
-Continue along a broad grassy strip by the water's edge.
+Follow a broad grassy path round to the left and along the south side of the lake.

 On the far side veer left and go out through a kissing gate to the right of a metal fieldgate onto a driveway.
 In 100m you come to a junction, with a private drive leading to Dogmersfield Park14 mansion (visible 800m ahead), another drive off to the right and an enclosed grassy path going up the slope between them.